 - U.S. and non-U.S. citizens

-- Note: Applicants who hold passports from Mainland China, Hong Kong, Taiwan or Macao have a separate deadline of May 31, 2018 (see more information below).
+- Note: Applicants who hold passports from Mainland China, Hong Kong, Taiwan or Macao have a separate deadline of mid-May, 2024 (see more information below).

 Candidates are evaluated based on their potential to be future leaders in their professional fields and broadly in society, who seek a better understanding of China's role in the world.
 Students from any major can apply and Mandarin classes are included in the coursework.
 The program expects to fully fund 200 students annually (90 from the U.S., 40 from China, and 70 from the rest of the world).
 The Schwarzman Foundation endeavors to mix practical and theoretical knowledge to train those who aspire to make the world a more peaceful and prosperous place.
 The specific criteria are: